 2002-present - Professor, Head of Laboratory of Bioinformatics and Protein Engineering, International Institute of Molecular and Cell Biology in Warsaw, Poland (100% appointment)

-2006-present - Associate Professor (extraordinarius), Bioinformatics Laboratory, Institute of Molecular Biology and Biotechnology, Adam Mickiewicz University, Poznań, Poland (25% appointment)
+2006-2020 - Associate Professor (extraordinarius), Bioinformatics Laboratory, Institute of Molecular Biology and Biotechnology, Adam Mickiewicz University, Poznań, Poland

 2010-2011 - Deputy Director, International Institute of Molecular and Cell Biology in Warsaw (1 year rolling position)